kasslent/clc-digital-skills/_lessons/module-7.md

 > Discussion: Looking at all your HTML documents from your projects, what are the common parts being reused in every page of your website?

 ### Class Exercise: Making your Theme
-> 1. Create 4 new files in your theme folder:
+> 1. Create 4 new files in your theme folder.
+They can all be empty for now:
 	- `header.php`
 	- `footer.php`
-	- `sidebar.php`
 	- `page.php`
-> 1. Together we will now take each of the corresponding parts from index.php and paste them into one of these files.
-That means you will delete the header and navigation from index.php, you will delete the sidebar, and the footer and put each of these in their corresponding files. (header.php, sidebar.php and footer.php)
+> 1. Together we will now take each of the corresponding parts from `index.php` and paste them into one of these files.
+That means you will delete the header and navigation from `index.php`, and the footer and put each of these in their corresponding files.
 >
-> #### index.php should now look like this:
+> #### `index.php` should now look like this:
 >
 >	    <main>
 >	    	<section class="banner">